ngram-lab/al-folio/_pages/courses.md

 ---

 <p>
-Here is a list of courses and programs to study natural language processing and computational linguistics at UMass.
+Here is a list of courses and programs at UMass to study the overlapping areas of natural language processing, computational linguistics, and cultural analytics, taught by NLP <a href="../affiliates/">affiliated faculty</a>.
 </p>

 <h1>Courses</h1>